-๐ง๐ช Belgium visa for Canada citizens
+๐ง๐ช Belgium visa for Canadians

 Canada passport holders can enter Belgium visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.